 - 1. Training on sustainability should be provided. - 2.
-Mock drills are carried out for other emergencies (snake bite, fall from height, electric shock) - 3.
-Energy monitoring to be done strictly by conducting energy auditing every year. - 4.
-Energy saving measures to be followed by using LED instead of T12 tube & T8 tube light - 5.
-Energy star rated appliances usage to be made mandatory - 6.
-In future refrigerant selected for the Air Conditioning System to be selected with HFC based refrigerant like R 410A. - 7.
-Every year Environmental Day, Earth Day and Water Day to be celebrated to create awareness about Environment. - 8.
-Plantation activities to be followed in regular intervals to increase the green coverage area in and around the campus. - 9.
-Adopt the proposed Environmentally Responsible Purchasing Policy, and work towards creating and implementing a strategy to reduce the environmental impact of its purchasing decisions. - 10.
-Practice Institutional Ecology- Set an example of environmental responsibility by establishing institutional ecology policies and practices of resource conservation, recycling, waste reduction, and environmentally sound operations - 11.
-Involve All Stakeholders- Encourage involvement of government, foundations, and industry in supporting interdisciplinary research, education, policy formation, and information exchange in environmentally sustainable development. - 12.
-Renovation of cooking system in the canteen to save gas by installation solar water heater system with heat pump. - 13.
-Ensure participation of students and teachers in local environmental issues. - 14.
-Tree ownership can be given to employees - 15.
-Develop a butterfly garden that arouses appreciation towards flora and fauna diversity. - 16.
+In future refrigerant selected for the Air Conditioning System to be selected with HFC based refrigerant like R 410A. - 3.
+Adopt the proposed Environmentally Responsible Purchasing Policy, and work towards creating and implementing a strategy to reduce the environmental impact of its purchasing decisions. - 4.
+Practice Institutional Ecology- Set an example of environmental responsibility by establishing institutional ecology policies and practices of resource conservation, recycling, waste reduction, and environmentally sound operations - 5.
+Involve All Stakeholders- Encourage involvement of government, foundations, and industry in supporting interdisciplinary research, education, policy formation, and information exchange in environmentally sustainable development. - 6.
+Renovation of cooking system in the canteen to save gas by installation solar water heater system with heat pump. - 7.
+Tree ownership can be given to employees - 8.
+Develop a butterfly garden that arouses appreciation towards flora and fauna diversity. - 9.
 Sanitary waste: Sanitary napkin burning machine/destroyer called as incinerator" in the ladies' washroom to be installed in every ladies' toilet for a greener tomorrow.